 Go for a year or a semester or a summer.
 Go!

 Studying abroad is a once-in-a-lifetime opportunity that no college student should pass up.
 Students beginning a GSLL language can skyrocket quickly into higher courses by studying the language abroad.
-Majors can acquire up to fifty percent – minors are limited to just twenty-five percent – of the required courses for the their degree while abroad.
+Majors can acquire up to fifty percent – minors are limited to just twenty-five percent – of the required courses for their degree while abroad.
 Most importantly, any and all who study abroad will learn lessons about life – the big picture as it were – nowhere to be found on Carolina’s campus.

 So what are you waiting for?
-You’re friends will be here when you get back.
+Your friends will be here when you get back.
 And Carolina’s not going anywhere.
 While you’re gone, they’ll read your Facebook wall, and you can Skype with mom and dad all the time.
 Studying abroad, go for as long as you possibly can!

 Not sure if you should study abroad?
-Not sure whether you should commit a whole year or semester to studying abroad?
+Not sure whether you should commit a whole year or semester to study abroad?
 Not sure what study abroad can contribute to your future professional aspirations?
 Consider Professor Layne’s biography, in which she tells about her decision to study the German language and eventually live and study abroad.

-GSLL works closely with the the Study Abroad Office to create, develop, and maintain attractive opportunities abroad for the widest possible student audience interested in one of the eight languages offered by GSLL.
+GSLL works closely with the Study Abroad Office to create, develop, and maintain attractive opportunities abroad for the widest possible student audience interested in one of the eight languages offered by GSLL.